 As I grew, art became more accessible for me.
 Thanks to my parents, my best friend’s parents and some of my teachers, I learned about artists for reports.
 I took wonderful touch tours and described tours at art museums.
 I learned about and tried sculpture, weaving, sewing, pottery, macramée, in true exploratory, no-strings-attached fashion.
 My sculptures were shoddy non-replicas, my pottery vessils would not have held anything of substance.
 I enjoyed sewing and weaving for family and friends but not quite enough to start a new project.
 When the last knot was tied and the clay put away, I returned to words and music, where I felt more at home rather than like a carefully cultivated guest.
 In the museum there would always be sculptures too delicate to touch, paintings beyond the realm of good verbal description.
 I would get the joke without the laughter.

 A few days after my son and I didn’t draw, he had his first real dental appointment.
 As usual, he approached the medical experience with a fortitude of which I was truly envious.
+If you want to restores the natural shade of your teeth or beyond, visit www.iowadentalgroup.com for more information.
 The dentist, who usually worked with adults, was so impressed that he gave Langston a dinosaur coloring book and a new set of crayons.
 I knew what was coming.
 Sure enough, as soon as we were home, “Mommy, draw with me!”

 I couldn’t draw any better than I had at any point in my life.
 Not only that, but this was a coloring book whose lines I could not feel and stay within.
 But I wanted to acknowledge just how patient and calm he had been during a check-up which could not have been his favorite experience, so I said, “Okay, I guess, but I can’t stay in between the lines.”